-- Performing quality control, imputation and analysis for big data from genomewide and omics platforms.
+- QC, imputation and analysis for big data from genomewide and omics platforms.

-- Providing statistical reviews for papers submitted to medical and epidemiological journals.
+- Provision of statistical reviews for papers submitted to medical and epidemiological journals.

-Data science work is led by Tom Bishop, and includes the following:
+Data science work is led by Tom Bishop:

-- Developing and promoting federated meta-analysis, which enables cross-cohort analyses without physically pooling the data from each study.
+- Federated meta-analysis, which enables cross-cohort analyses without physically pooling data from each study (InterConnect, EUCAN-Connect projects).

-- Supporting the application of other novel areas of data acquisition and processing, including web-scraping techniques and use of deep neural networks.
+- Application of novel methods for data acquisition and processing, including web-scraping techniques and deep neural networks.

-- Collaborating with external experts (e.g. from the University of Cambridge Department of Applied Mathematics and Theoretical Physics, Department of Computer Science and Technology, and Health Data Research UK) on data science issues of mutual interest and relevance to Unit research.
+- Collaboration with external experts (e.g. University of Cambridge Department of Applied Mathematics and Theoretical Physics, Department of Computer Science, Health Data Research UK) on data science issues of relevance to Unit research.